It’s predicted that by 2025, QR codes will be used by 30% of all mobile users.

 Pomelo Pay is also PCI Level 1 compliant, regulated by the FCA and a member of Mastercard.
 Every transaction through Pomelo Pay is tokenised, which means customer details aren’t stored with the merchant nor us.

-As you can imagine, QR codes are also gaining popularity due to recent social distancing regulations: by using QR codes to transfer payments, merchants and customers no longer need to handle cash, whether online or offline.
+As you can imagine, QR codes are also gaining popularity due to recent social distancing regulations.
+By using QR codes to transfer payments, merchants and customers no longer need to handle cash.

 A restaurant can simply print out a static QR code, set it down on a table and allow customers to scan and pay from a safe distance.
 This type of payment means both customers and merchants can work in a safe, secure and convenient environment.

-QR codes are popular in quite a few different situations:
+QR codes are popular in many industries and situations:

 Hospitality: QR codes are used to order food from a restaurant or hotel.
-Diners can scan a QR code from a table and order and pay online.
+Diners can scan a QR code from a table then order and pay online.

 Leaflets: QR codes can be added to leaflets that are distributed on streets or indoors.
 When scanned, these will take consumers to an online shop with more information.